rsCPSyEu/OSOD-III/README.md

 cd OSOD-III
 pip install -v -e .

-# [optional] if the build process does not work well, change the version of setuptools may help you.
+# [optional] if the build process does not work, change the version of setuptools may help you.
 # conda install -c conda-forge setuptools=42
 </pre>